 - 1. Connect the external monitor to the monitor connector, and then connect the monitor to an electrical outlet. - 2.
 Turn on the external monitor and the computer. - 3.
-Right-click on the desktop, and do the following: - For Windows 7, Windows 8, and Windows 8.1: Click Screen resolution. - For Windows 10: Click Display settings, show the displayed window in full screen, and then click Advanced display settings. - 4.
+Right-click on the desktop, and do the following: - For Windows 7 and Windows 8.1: Click Screen resolution. - For Windows 10: Click Display settings → Advanced display settings. - 4.
 Click the Monitor-2 icon. - 5.
 Select Extend these displays for multiple displays. - 6.
-Click the Monitor-1 icon (for the primary display, the computer display).

-- 7. Set the resolution for the primary display. - 8.
+Click the Monitor-1 icon (for the primary display, the computer display). - 7.
+Set the resolution for the primary display. - 8.
 Click the Monitor-2 icon (for the external monitor). - 9.
 Set the screen resolution for the secondary display. - 10.
 Set the relative position of each monitor by dragging its icon.
-You can set the monitors in any relative position, but the icons must touch each other. - 11.
-Click OK to apply the changes.
+You can set the monitors in any relative position, but the icons must touch each other.